Abhijeet04040404/ecommerce-api/README.md

-->Create a new MySQL database and update the .env file with your database credentials ->Run the migrations to create the database tables: php artisan migrate ->Run the seeder to create the fake data : php artisan migrate:fresh --seed ->Start the application using Laravel's built-in development server: php artisan serve
+->Create a new MySQL database and update the .env file with your database credentials ->Run the migrations to create the database tables: php artisan migrate ->Run the seeder to create the fake data : php artisan migrate:fresh --seed ->Run the command for storage to create folder to image : php artisan storage:link ->Start the application using Laravel's built-in development server: php artisan serve

 Usage